 Volere is power

 The cat can not reach the flesh and says it stinks (گربه دستش به گوشت نمی رسه میگه بو میده)

-When the fox does not get to the grape, it says it is sour
+When the fox doesn't get to the grapes, he says it's unripe

 As you can see, in both languages are used similar images taken from the animal world, the cat in the Persian proverb and the fox in the Italian, while, the desired but not achieved is always food stamp, the meat in the first and the grapes in the second.

 Aiming two goals with one arrow (با یک تیر دو نشان زدن)

 In the previous proverbs we intend to receive two or more profits with a single action or a single task, pigeons as two objectives.

 Subsequent proverbs indicate when a liar is discovered because he can not remember everything he has invented.

 The liar has little memory (دروغگو کم حافظه هست)